(Instruction videos at the bottom of the page)

 Polishing Stones.
 The purpose of polishing stones is to allow you to polish your edges to a finer finish and to remove any traces of burr.

-We have consolidated the ENTIRE polishing process into one stone, our new ruby ceramic stones, and have thereby eliminated the need for progressive stone grit polishing.
+We have consolidated the ENTIRE polishing process into one stone, our new fine green polishing stones, and have thereby eliminated the need for progressive stone grit polishing.
 They are incredibly effective at accomplishing the entire spectrum of polish and burr removal in a single stone.
 They are constructed of the finest ruby aluminum oxide and glass.
 We love simplicity, these stones get us there.